primefaces/primefaces/docs/7_1/core/javascriptAPI.md

 skinInput(input) | Progressively enhances an input element with theming. info(msg), debug(msg), warn(msg), error(msg) | Client side log API.
-changeTheme(theme) | Changes theme on the fly with no page refresh. cleanWatermarks() | Watermark component extension, cleans all watermarks on page before submitting the form. showWatermarks() | Shows watermarks on form. getWidgetById(clientid) | Returns the widget instance from the client id
+changeTheme(theme) | Changes theme on the fly with no page refresh. getWidgetById(clientid) | Returns the widget instance from the client id

 ## PrimeFaces Environment (PrimeFaces.env.*)